-Simply put, cost of living doesn’t mean just low mortgage debt; it involves other factors.
-In the case of the Kiplinger article, cost of living includes relative price levels for housing (that includes renting), utilities, transportation, grocery items, health care and other goods and services.
-So even if you get a cheap house, it doesn’t mean you can live cheaply.
+What mortgages don't always indicate is cost of living, which includes relative price levels for housing (including rental rates), utilities, transportation, grocery items, health care and other goods and services.
+So even if you get a cheap house, it doesn't mean you can live cheaply.

 Bethy Hardeman is the Social Media Manager and Writer at Credit Karma, where she's been since February 2011.
 When she's not writing about credit and finance all over the web, you can find her playing her guitar, catching the latest movie, training for her next race or just exploring the city of San Francisco.
 Say "Hi" on Twitter: @bhardeman.